etirouthier/keras_dna/docs/modelwrapperadvanced.md

              curve='PR')
 ```

 It returns a list of dictionary with the cell type index, the name of the annotation and the value of the AUC.
-The cell type index is one of the corresponding files in the annotation_files.
+The cell type index is the same as in the list pass through `annotation_files`.

 We can also evaluate the AUC on another species: